For Ethanol Production, Use and Sale

 Alternative Fuel Mixture Credit:

 The alternative fuel mixture credit is the product of 50 cents and the number of gallons of alternative fuel used by the taxpayer in producing any alternative fuel mixture for sale or use in a trade or business of the taxpayer.
 “Alternative fuel mixture” means a mixture of alternative fuel and taxable fuel that is sold by the taxpayer producing such mixture to any person for use as a fuel, or used as a fuel by the taxpayer producing such mixture.
 This subsection does not apply to any sale or use for any period after September 30, 2011 (September 30, 2014, in the case of any sale or use involving liquefied hydrogen).
-The RFA is currently working with its friends and champions in Congress to secure a multi-year extension of the Alternative Fuel Mixture Credit
+The RFA is currently working with its friends and champions in Congress to secure a multi-year extension of the Alternative Fuel Mixture Credit.

 Alternative Fuel Infrastructure Tax Credit:

 A tax credit is available for the cost of installing alternative fueling equipment placed into service after December 31, 2005.
 Qualified alternative fuels are natural gas, liquefied petroleum gas, hydrogen, electricity, E85, or diesel fuel blends containing a minimum of 20% biodiesel.
 The credit amount is up to 30% of the cost, not to exceed $30,000, for equipment placed into service before January 1, 2009 and on, or after, January 1, 2011.
 The credit amount is up to 50% not to exceed $50,000, for equipment placed into service between January 1, 2009 and December 31, 2010.
 Fueling station owners who install qualified equipment at multiple sites are allowed to use the credit towards each location.
 Consumers who purchase residential fueling equipment may receive a tax credit of up to $1,000, which increases to $2,000 for equipment placed into service after December 31, 2008.
 The RFA worked hard to secure an extension of the credit until December 31, 2013.
-In morning forward, the RFA is working with it's friends and champions in Congress to improve the effectives of the cedit and extend it for multiple years.
+In moving forward, the RFA is working with its friends and champions in Congress to improve the effectives of the cedit and extend it for multiple years.

 Page last updated April 2012